poing/JS2PySecrets/README.md

 random(32) # Output: '306e0c23'
 ```

 While the `Javascript` *does* have code to allow subsequent commands, the only **INTENDED** use is to force the use of `testRandom` for testing purposes.
-This can be accomplished by over-riding the function with the kew-word argument `test=True`.
+This can be accomplished by over-riding the function with the key-word argument `test=True`.

 ```python
 from js2pysecrets import jsFunction